Mukhtar Army: Activities

 Al-Battat stated that the Mukhtar Army was behind the rocket and mortar attack on 9 February 2013 that killed seven members of the Iranian opposition group Mujahedeen-e Khalq (MEK) housed at Camp Liberty in Baghdad.
 He threatened more attacks against the MEK until they leave the country.

 In mid-February, threatening flyers signed by the Mukhtar Army were placed at Sunni households in Baghdad's Jihad neighborhood.
 The leaflets warned "enemy" Sunnis to leave now or face "great agony".
 The Mukhtar Army denied responsibility for the flyers.
 The Mukhtar Army has also threatened that it will "liberate" Saudi Arabia and target the Mubarak Al Kabeer Port being constructed in Kuwait.

 On 21 November 2013, the Mukhtar Army claimed responsibility for six mortar bombs fired into northern Saudi Arabia that landed near a border post.
 Al-Battat said, "The goal was to send a warning message to the Saudis to tell them that their border stations and patrol are within our range of fire."
 He also said he wanted Saudi Arabia to stop "interfering" with Iraqi affairs.

 Statements

 In an interview aired on 5 February 2013 on the Iraqi Al Sharqiya television channel, al-Battat stated, "Allah willing, we shall annihilate the infidel, atheist Saudi regime, and all the regimes that wage war against Islam, incite their peoples to wage war against Islam and the Prophet Muhammad, and support Israel and America.

 In an interview aired on 23 October 2013 on the Iraqi Al Sumaria television channel, al-Battat stated, "When it comes to politics, our authority is the leader, Ali Khamenei...
 I am proud to be a foot soldier in the army of the leader, Sayyed Khamenei."
 He added, "What is important is the common enemies – the Americans and the Israelis.
 We must confront them with all our force.
 After we annihilate the Jews, we can deal with domestic matters.

+Leader

+The leader of the group, Wathiq Al-Battat had pledged his loyalty to the Supreme Leader of Iran, Ayatollah Ali Khamenei.
+Al-Battat was arrested briefly on 2 January 2014 but was released despite still being a fugitive.
+He was allegedly "accidentally assassinated" at point-blank range on 20 December 2014 at a fake police checkpoint in eastern Iraq by an unknown party but was reported alive afterwards and had even appeared in the public eye later on.